-Explanatory notes ory notes Purpose of indicator The purpose of this indicator is to determine whether and how a signatory (or external service provider(s) acting on its behalf) pre-declared votes prior to AGMs/EGMs, considering the level of disclosure (public or private).
+Explanatory notes Purpose of indicator The purpose of this indicator is to determine whether and how a signatory (or external service provider(s) acting on its behalf) pre-declared votes prior to AGMs/EGMs, considering the level of disclosure (public or private).
 It is considered good practice for a signatory (or its external service provider(s) acting on its behalf) to publicly pre-declare their voting intentions, in accordance with relevant securities laws, as a means of improving transparency.
 Among other things, this improves investor accountability to clients and/or beneficiaries.
 Beyond research and casting votes, voting involves communicating with investee companies before and after the AGMs/EGMs.
 When possible, investors should raise concerns before voting against management or abstaining to initiate dialogue and receive additional information.
 In addition, investors should consider publicly sharing the rationale for their votes against management or abstentions and explain their views to interested companies directly, either voluntarily or following a company's direct request.
 Additional reporting guidance If a signatory has publicly and/or privately communicated their voting intentions at least once during the reporting year, answer options A, B and/or C can be selected, respectively.
 The PRI vote declaration system was set up for the first time for the 2017 voting season and is available within the Resolution Database of the PRI Collaboration Platform.
 The system allows investors to pre-declare their voting intentions on ESG resolutions filed by signatories.
-It is a voluntary opportunity for investors to declare to clients, beneficiaries and to vote on shareholder resolutions related to environmental, social and corporate governance issues in advance of proxy votes.
-The system aims industry in line with Principles 2 and 6 and the PRI's 10-year Blueprint.
-In stewardship can be found on the PRI's dedicated stewardship webpage.
-Tresolutions, refer to Making voting count: principle-based voting on shareholder resolutions. resolutions, refer to Making voting count: principle-based voting on shareholder resolutions.
-See An introduction to responsible investment: listed equity for more information on voting.
+It is a voluntary opportunity for investors to declare to clients, beneficiaries and other stakeholders how they intend to vote on shareholder resolutions related to environmental, social and corporate governance issues in advance of proxy votes.
+The system aims to increase transparency across the industry in line with Principles 2 and 6 and the PRI's 10-year Blueprint.

+Further information and resources on stewardship can be found on the PRI's dedicated stewardship webpage.
+For further guidance on shareholder resolutions, refer to Making voting count: principle-based voting on shareholder resolutions.
+Other resources See An introduction to responsible investment: listed equity for more information on voting.
 See also the PRI's Resolution Database, where PRI signatories can publicly declare how they intend to vote on ESG-related shareholder resolutions and find information about upcoming resolutions.
-[00 9] N/A Further details: Selecting 'D' will result in 0/100 points for this indicator.
-Selecting 'D' will result in 0/100 points for this indicator.
-Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
+Logic ogic Dependent on [OO 9] Gateway to N/A Assessment Assessment criteria 100 points for this indicator.
+Further details: Selecting 'D' will result in 0/100 points for this indicator.
+100 points for 1 selection from A-B OR 2 or more selections from A-C.50 points for C. 0 points for D. Selecting 'E' means the indicator is scored as N/A. Signatories will not be penalised for this indicator.
+Multiplier Low

-Indicator ID Dependent on: 00 9 Sub-section PRI Principle Type of indicator PGS 33 Gateway to: PGS 33.1 Stewardship: (Proxy) voting 2 CORE After voting has taken place, do you publicly disclose your (proxy) voting decisions or those made on your behalf by your external service provider(s), company by company and in a central source? ' , O (A) Yes, for all (proxy) votes Add link(s): [Mandatory] O (B) Yes, for the (B) Yes, for the majority of (proxy) votes Add link(s): [Mandatory] O (C) Yes, for a r Add link(s): ninority of (proxy) [Mandatory] votes • • • decisions: [Mandatory free text: medium] pany-by-company and in a central source , , free text: medium]
+Indicator ID PGS 33 Dependent on: 00 9 Sub-section PRI Principle Type of indicator Gateway to: PGS 33.1 Stewardship: (Proxy) voting 2 CORE After voting has taken place, do you publicly disclose your (proxy) voting decisions or those made on your behalf by your external service provider(s), company by company and in a central source?
+0 O (A) Yes, for all (proxy) votes Add link(s): [Mandatory] 0 O (B) Yes, for the majority of (proxy) votes Add link(s): [Mandatory] 0 O (C) Yes, for a minority of (proxy) votes Add link(s): [Mandatory] 0 (D) No, we do r not publicly report g decisions: [Mandatory free text: medium] npany-by-company and in a central source